BMBF FUNDING "GO-BIO": HIRI RECEIVES UP TO 733,000 EUROS

 The Helmholtz Institute for RNA-based Infection Research (HIRI) is the first institution worldwide to combine research on ribonucleic acids (RNA) with infection biology.
 Based on new insights from its strong basic research program, the institute aims to develop innovative therapeutic approaches to better diagnose and treat human infections.

-HIRI is a joint venture of the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Julius Maximilians University of Würzburg (JMU) and is located on the Würzburg Medical Campus.
+HIRI is a site of the Helmholtz-Centre for Infection Research Braunschweig (HZI) in cooperation with the Julius-Maximilians-University of Würzburg (JMU) and is located on the Würzburg Medical Campus.